10/2025

 urban space

-The SIDEWALK MAGIC project explores moments of surprise for passers-by and tourists on their way through the city through various interventions in public spaces.
+The project SIDEWALK MAGIC explores moments of surprise for passers-by on their way through the city through interventions focussing on the perception of nature in highly sealed urban spaces.
 As the first trial implementation, the intervention WIND MAGIC was carried out in October 2025 in Hamburg city centre as part of the Hamburg funding programme "Verborgene Potenziale".

 WIND MAGIC was planned and realised as a temporary installation on the end of the promenade at the Landungsbrücken, on the corner of Schaartorbrücke and Steinhöft, with a view towards the Elbphilharmonie.
 The location was deliberately chosen as a rather unremarkable and unwelcoming urban (non-)place in Hamburg city centre, which, through the intervention, temporarily provided impulses for reflection between nature, art and the urban environment in the sense of artistic acupuncture, highlighting the potential of this location.
 The project thus falls within the scope of the fifth thematic development goal of the Target Compass for Hamburg's city centre development: "Public spaces will be further developed as stages for city centre life."